cartheur/wireless-power/README.md

 ### Year 2011 - Making progress

+From February to November that year, no less than eight versions of the Model 'G' were constructed.
+It wouldn't be until the sixth that I realized I could greatly simplify the circuit.
 Here is m.e with the Model 'G' lamp.

 ![a bath in light](/media/wp_tucker.png "Here is what I looked like at the time")